wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

 *   (1) Criminal proceedings commenced before the date on which this Act comes into force continue as if this Act had not been enacted.

-    (2) Despite subsection (1), if the prosecutor and the defendant agree, by notice in writing lodged with the Court, criminal proceedings commenced before the date on which this Act comes into force continue subject to the requirements of this Act and the enactments specified in [Schedules 1][54] and [2][55] (as amended by those schedules).
+    (2) Despite subsection (1), if the prosecutor and the defendant agree, by notice in writing lodged with the court, criminal proceedings commenced before the date on which this Act comes into force continue subject to the requirements of this Act and the enactments specified in [Schedules 1][56] and [2][57] (as amended by those schedules).

     (3) If there is an agreement under subsection (2), any obligation under this Act that would (had the proceedings been conducted subject to the requirements of this Act from its commencement) already have fallen due before the date of the agreement, falls due at the date of the agreement (if that obligation has not already been complied with).

-    (4) Until the commencement of [sections 108][71] and [109][72] of the Evidence Act 2006, [section 16(1)(d)][20] must be read as if for ""sections 108 and 109 of the Evidence Act 2006"" there were substituted ""section 13A of the Evidence Act 1908"".
+    (4) Until the commencement of [sections 108][79] and [109][80] of the Evidence Act 2006, [section 16(1)(d)][21] must be read as if for ""sections 108 and 109 of the Evidence Act 2006"" there were substituted ""section 13A of the Evidence Act 1908"".

-    (5) Until the commencement of [sections 110][73] and [112][74] of the Evidence Act 2006, [section 16(1)(e)][20] must be read as if for ""section 110 of the Evidence Act 2006 or a witness anonymity order under section 112 of the Evidence Act 2006"" there were substituted ""section 13B of the Evidence Act 1908 or a witness anonymity order under section 13C of the Evidence Act 1908"".
+    (5) Until the commencement of [sections 110][81] and [112][82] of the Evidence Act 2006, [section 16(1)(e)][21] must be read as if for ""section 110 of the Evidence Act 2006 or a witness anonymity order under section 112 of the Evidence Act 2006"" there were substituted ""section 13B of the Evidence Act 1908 or a witness anonymity order under section 13C of the Evidence Act 1908"".

 ##### 42 This Act not to limit or affect other enactments relating to availability of information